jeremyfelt/dotfiles/README.md

     * Also, `valet domain test`, which I think is supposed to happen automatically?
 * **Xcode** - I don't really understand the relationship between Xcode and the terminal, but strange stuff happens and then I find myself installing this.
 	* I really thought `xcode-select --install` was supposed to take care of things, but it likely does cd /usrnot. /shrug
+* `zsh compinit: insecure directories, run compaudit for list.`
+    * I was getting this toward the end of installation and when I ran `compaudit` was told that `/usr/local/share/zsh` was insecure.
+	* I ran `sudo chmod -R 755 /usr/local/share/zsh`, which removed the group write permissions, and it stopped showing in `compaudit`.
+	* Before doing that I had also tried `sudo chmod -R 755 /usr/local/share/zsh/site-functions`, but failed to check permissions or `compaudit` beforehand.
+	* After restarting zsh, my auto completion issue (`_complete:96: bad math expression: operand expected at end of string`) was resolved as well.